-Contacting a Boca Raton truck accident lawyer after and accident with a truck, semi-truck, or tractor trailer should be done soon after seeking medical treatment.
+Contacting a Boca Raton truck accident attorney after an accident with a truck, semi-truck, or tractor-trailer should be done soon after seeking medical treatment.
 While any motor vehicle accident can cause permanent life-altering injuries, collisions involving a tractor-trailer can pose a particularly significant threat of catastrophic injuries and wrongful death.
-Tractor-trailers (also referred to as commercial trucks, semi-trucks, big-rigs, and 18-wheelers) can weight up to 80,000 pounds and outweigh a passenger car by 25 times or more.
+Tractor-trailers (also referred to as commercial trucks, semi-trucks, big-rigs, and 18-wheelers) can weigh up to 80,000 pounds and outweigh a passenger car by 25 times or more.

-1. Risk of Collisions with a Tractor Trailer
+Risk of Collisions with a Tractor Trailer in Boca Raton

 While this size disparity poses a significant risk of personal injury to occupants of the other vehicle in a trucking accident, there are many other factors that make tractor-trailers extremely dangerous.
 Collisions involving a large truck do not amount to just a car accident involving a large vehicle.
 Tractor-trailer accidents pose unique issues and challenges for injuries victims.